 Endoscopy, which consists of a narrow tube mounted with a video camera being inserted into the throat, is used to identify the bleeding site.
 A rubber band is used to tie off the bleeding portion of the vein.

-This procedure is done under two conditions: Ascites which do not respond to standard medical treatmentAcute bleeding from esophageal varices unresponsive to standard medical or endoscopic treatment
+This procedure is done under two conditions: Abdominal fluid which does not respond to standard medical treatmentAcute bleeding from esophageal varices unresponsive to standard medical or endoscopic treatment

 The TIPS procedure is the creation of an artificial connection directly between the portal veins and hepatic veins of your liver.
 The entire procedure is performed using needles, catheters, wires, and stents placed through a vein in your neck.